-The Iowa Department of Public Health's (IDPH) Grants to Counties (GTC) program was created in 1987 under Governor Branstad with support from the agriculture community to provide funds to county environmental health agencies to test and rehabilitate wells and to plug abandoned wells at a significant rate in order to protect groundwater resources.
-Abandoned wells are still prominent across Iowa and present a serious threat to groundwater quality.
-The funds for the program come from a tax on all pesticides (commercial, ag, and residential) and amount to approximately \$1.7 million annually.
-Because all of the participating counties are not able to use the entire share of the funds, the unused amount is returned to the fund and divided equally among the participating counties the next year.
+The lowa Department of Public Health's (IDPH) Grants to Counties (GTC) program, under the boards of health, was created in 1987 with support from the agriculture community to provide funds to county environmental health agencies to test and rehabilitate wells and to plug abandoned wells at a significant rate in order to protect groundwater resources.
+Abandoned wells are still prominent across lowa and present a serious threat to groundwater quality.
+The funds for the program come from a tax on all pesticides (commercial, ag, and residential) and current funding is approximately \$3 million annually (\$30,300 per county).
+Because some participating counties are unable to use all of the funds in a given year, IDPH reallocates funds half-way through the annual grant cycle from counties that have spent less than 50% of their allotted funds to counties that have spent more than 75% of their allotted funds.
 The Legislature should continue to provide authority to IDPH to reallocate unused funds to counties needing additional funds for GTC.